Water is a fundamental human need. Individuals require about 50 liters of clean, safe water a day for drinking, cooking, and bathing.

 For the treatment of chlorine’s aesthetic - taste and odor - issues, activated carbon filters are an effective option.
 These are known as “polishing filters”.

-To reduce the total amount of chlorine in a given water source, more robust filters or filtration systems are necessary, such as reverse osmosis systems.
-These can also be used to reduce contaminants in the drinking water as well as help with taste and smell.
+To reduce the total amount of chlorine in a given water source, more robust filters or filtration systems are necessary, such as the Tier1 Eco Series Whole House Chlorine Reduction System or the Precision Series Whole House Chlorine Reduction Backwashing System.

 What is Chloramine and Why Do We Use It?